ng-Classic/ng-classic/packages/localize/PACKAGE.md

 ---

-The Angular Classictemplate compiler also generates `$localize` tagged strings rather than doing the translation itself.
+The Angular Classic template compiler also generates `$localize` tagged strings rather than doing the translation itself.
 For example, the following template:

 ```html